AndrewS622/Introduction-to-Computer-Science/README.md

 5. Spell-checking algorithms using a hash table
 6. Versions of Mario, Cash, Credit, and Readability in Python, and a DNA short tandem repeat analysis algorithm
-7. Use of SQL queries (Movies) and databases for sorting (Houses) 8.a.
+7. Use of SQL queries (Movies) and databases for sorting (Houses)
+8. a.
 Basic app design (Pokedex, Fiftygram, Notes) in Java (note: the Swift counterpart is not included since it requires a Mac and Xcode)
-8.b.
-Basic game design in Lua using the LOVE engine (Pong and Mario) 8.c.
+8. b.
+Basic game design in Lua using the LOVE engine (Pong and Mario)
+8. c.
 Basic web design (Homepage and Finance)

 More information on the requirements for each problem set can be found at https://cs50.harvard.edu/x/2020/.